 Minimum Wage: New Evidence

-Recently, minimum wage increases to $15 an hour have been approved for workers in Seattle, hotel workers in Los Angeles, and fast-food workers in New York; and there are demands to increase the national minimum wage from its current $7.25 to at least $10 per hour.
-It is important for government to set a wage floor and empirical studies generally indicate that previous minimum wage increases have had only very small adverse employment impacts.
-Given the wages gained by the vast majority of affected workers, we strongly supported past minimum wage increases.
+Recently, minimum-wage increases to $15 an hour have been approved for workers in Seattle, hotel workers in Los Angeles, and fast-food workers in New York; and there are demands to increase the national minimum wage from its current $7.25 to at least $10 per hour.
+It is important for government to set a wage floor, and empirical studies generally indicate that previous minimum-wage increases have had only very small adverse impacts on employment.
+Given the wages gained by the vast majority of affected workers, we strongly supported past minimum-wage increases.

-We have three concerns, however, that moderate our support for future minimum wage increases.
-First, the latest proposals are for much larger wage increases than in the past and would be adjusted annually to reflect cost of living increases.
+We have three concerns, however, that moderate our support for future increases.
+First, the latest proposals are for much larger wage increases than in the past and would be adjusted annually to reflect cost-of-living increases.
 Second, they would have little impact on poverty rates.
-Finally, the modest adverse employment effects may be concentrated on young workers.
+Finally, the modest adverse employment effects may be concentrated on young workers — a worry buttressed by a new analysis we conducted ourselves.

-In the past when minimum wage increases were small and would be eroded over time by inflation, it did not make sense for many firms to change their employment decisions.
-However, larger, more permanent increases may change this calculation so that more firms might reduce their labor force.
-This likelihood is consistent with some recent studies that posit significant employment losses in the long run.
-In particular, Aronson, French, and Sorkin find that in response to a minimum wage increase, the restaurant industry over time becomes more dominated by chains that tend to be more capital-intensive so that the total industry workforce is reduced.
+In the past, when minimum-wage increases were small and would be eroded over time by inflation, it did not make sense for many firms to change their employment decisions.
+However, larger, more permanent increases may change this calculation so that more firms reduce their labor force.
+Some recent studies posit significant employment losses in the long run; in particular, Aronson, French, and Sorkin find that in response to a minimum-wage increase, the restaurant industry over time becomes more dominated by chains that are capital-intensive, so that the total industry workforce is reduced.

-Second, there are two reasons why minimum wage increases do not significantly affect poverty rates.
-In 2010, only 12 percent of minimum wage workers lived in households with incomes below the poverty threshold ($23,000), and only one-third in households that have incomes less than double the poverty threshold.
-Indeed, almost half minimum wage workers lived in households with incomes above the national median.
-Thus, most poor and near poor households do not have workers whose wage will be affected by a minimum wage increase.
+Second, there are two reasons why minimum-wage increases do not significantly affect poverty rates.
+In 2010, only 12 percent of minimum wage workers lived in households with incomes below the poverty threshold ($23,000), and only one-third in households with incomes less than double the poverty threshold.
+Indeed, almost half of minimum-wage workers lived in households with incomes above the national median.
+Thus, the minimum wage is not well targeted to the poor.

 In addition, among poor or near-poor households that do gain wage increases, most will lose significant government safety-net benefits.
-With higher incomes they qualify for less food stamps, earned income tax credits, housing and childcare subsidies.
+With higher incomes they qualify for less in food stamps, earned income tax credits, and housing and child-care subsidies.
 With increased payroll taxes, these households could easily give back at least half of their wage gains.
 For a significant share, it could be more than three-quarters.

-More troublesome is the minimum wage’s adverse effect on younger workers.
-Our current study assesses how variations in the minimum wage across states impact on teen employment rates.After taking into account the robustness of each state’s economy and the share of its population that is black or Hispanic, we find a statistically-significant modest negative effect on teen employment as the state minimum wage increased during the period, 2000-12.
-Our estimate is half of that found in the literature for similar studies that predict a 10 percent increase in the minimum wage would reduce teen employment by 1.6 percent.
+Also troublesome is the minimum wage’s adverse effect on younger workers.
+Our new study assesses how variations in the minimum wage across states affect teen employment rates.
+Using data from the 2000-12 period, after taking into account the robustness of each state’s economy and the share of its population that is black or Hispanic — as well as "fixed effects" that account for unobserved differences between years and states — we find a statistically significant if modest negative effect on teen employment as the state minimum wage increases.
+Our estimate is half of that found in the literature for similar studies, which predict a 10 percent increase in the minimum wage will reduce teen employment by 1.6 percent.

-By contrast, Allegretto, Dube, and Reich argue that this negative correlation between minimum wage and teen employment doesn’t fully take into account the almost forty percent decline in national teen employment rates since 2000.
+By contrast, Allegretto, Dube, and Reich argue that this negative correlation between minimum wage and teen employment doesn’t fully take into account other reasons for the almost 40 percent decline in national teen employment rates since 2000.
 Minimum wages may have also disproportionately increased in states that have historically lower teen employment rates.
 After certain adjustments, they find that the minimum wage is no longer statistically significantly related to teen employment.